agentware/agentware/README.md

 ## Quick start guide

 1. `cd <root>/agentware/agentware_server` and then run the server with docker using `docker-compose up`.
 You'll see tons of logs.
 To verify the server is launched, simply `curl http://localhost:8741/ping` and you will get a `pong` if things work fine.
+The demo is run under Docker version 24.0.2

    > Note: Currently this step is mandatory because we don't host any cloud service.